When you volunteer in Gambia, you travel to the “Nord-bank” of the Gambia River. Our projects are based in a small village, namely Jammeh-Kunda.

 The River Gambia National Park (also known as Baboon Island) is a complex of five islands (total area of 585 ha.).
 It is one of the last refuges for the highly endangered hippo in the Gambia.
 Since 1979, a Chimpanzee Rehabilitation Project has been conducted in the Islands.

-The park is located in Central River Division (CRD) about 300 km by road from Banjul.
-It is one of the last additionslucsanctuaries for the highly endangered hippopotamus in the Gambia.
-A Chimpanzee Rehabilitation Project has been running on the islands since 1979, and about fifty chimpanzees currently live on 3 of the larger islands.
+The park is located in the Central River Division (CRD) approximately 300 km by road from Banjul.
+It is one of the last refuges for the critically endangered hippopotamus in the Gambia.
+Since 1979, a Chimpanzee Rehabilitation Project has been running on the islands, and there are currently about fifty Chimpanzees living on three of the larger islands.
 The population is constantly increasing through births.
-In addition to reintroducing a native species to the country, the project's existence in the Gambia River National Park has helped to protect the forest and its resources from over-exploitation.
+In addition to reintroducing an indigenous species to the country, the existence of the project in the Gambia River National Park has helped protect the forest and its resources from over-exploitation.

 The Department of Parks and Wildlife Management works hard to protect the park and its environment.